 I never have a massivet list of hundreds of songs inside my head, and pull out intuitively from my decades-spanning musical memory.
 (I keep a list of hundreds of titles on my iPhone!)
 This is based on the vibes I glean from the audience and even what music I feel will suit individual guests as I look around the room.

 Throughout the day there is a chance for you to express your personality and special interests or hobbies by items reflecting them to add to the fun of the occasion.

 The evening reception music

-The evening reception is the time of course for a knees-up and to let everyone's hair down when anything goes, but this is usually a job for a pop band of your choice rather than myself.
-I have played during the evening for a quiet reception on occasion, still playing quietly but with guests having the chance to come up and discuss their requests and this was quite satisfying for both parties I thought.
+The evening reception is the time of course for a knees-up and to let everyone's hair down when anything goes, but this is usually a job for a pop band (or even a celidh band with a caller giving instructions to dance to if you are celtically inclined) of your choice rather than myself.

 When you hire me to play for you I am of course entirely at your service to help with your choice if you need it.
 If you are within the Cornwall area you can even meet me before the event to check my suitability or choose your music.

 lease feel free to contact me at any time by texting me or ringing my mobile